Corset: Early 20th century

-Late 20th century
+Late 20th and 21st century

 By the 1960s, the advent of hippie culture and youth rebellion led the wasp-waisted silhouette to fall out of favor.
 Feminist activists protested against the restrictive nature of Dior's designs.
 In 1968 at the feminist Miss America protest, protestors symbolically threw a number of feminine products into a "Freedom Trash Can."
 These included girdles and corsets, which were among items the protestors called "instruments of female torture".
 The 1960s and 1970s saw the rise of popular fitness culture, and diet, plastic surgery (modern liposuction was invented in the mid-1970s), and exercise became the preferred methods of achieving a thin waist.
 The sexual revolution of the 1960s and 70s brought with it midriff-revealing styles like the crop top, and many women chose to forgo supportive undergarments like girdles or corsets, preferring a more athletic figure.

 The corset has largely fallen out of mainstream fashion since the 1920s in Europe and North America, replaced by girdles and elastic brassieres, but has survived as an article of costume.
 Originally an item of lingerie, the corset has become a popular item of outerwear in the fetish, BDSM, and Goth subcultures.
 In the fetish and BDSM literature, there is often much emphasis on tightlacing, and many corset makers cater to the fetish market.

 Jean Paul Gaultier corset worn by singer Madonna in the 1990 Blond Ambition World Tour.

-Outside the fetish community, living history reenactors and historic costume enthusiasts still wear stays and corsets according to their original purpose to give the proper shape to the figure when wearing historic fashions.
-In this case, the corset is underwear rather than outerwear.
-Skilled corset makers are available to make reproductions of historic corset shapes or to design new styles.
-Corsets are also frequently worn by actors in productions with historical settings.
+Corsets are frequently worn by actors in productions with historical settings or by historical reenactors.
 Modern historical fiction films and TV shows such as Bridgerton have renewed interest in corsets while also drawing attention to potential health risks as actresses including Emma Stone, Cara Delevingne, and Simone Ashley have complained about discomfort wearing them during the course of their careers.
+Into the present, the corset has been seen as a sign of patriarchal oppression; however, conceptions of the social role of the corset continue to evolve to consider how the writings of men have had an undue influence perception of historical corsetry.
+Sarah Bendall, a material culture and fashion historian, states, “men ridiculed the fashion or used it to make a moral point about how silly the women were - and that's what has been relied on.”

 In the 1960s, then-vintage garments such as chemises, corsets, and corset covers became acceptable as outerwear; forms of these garments can still be seen today in modern undergarments and sleepwear.
 Since the late 1980s, the corset has experienced periodic revivals, all which have usually originated in haute couture and have occasionally trickled through to mainstream fashion.
 Jean-Paul Gaultier's corset "bustiers" were popularized by pop musician Madonna, and could be worn as a top or under a jacket.
 Fashion designer Vivienne Westwood's use of corsets contributed to the push-up bust trend that lasted from the late 1980s throughout the 1990s.